 The above observations may represent a call for predictors that can handle both geometric history length and holes.
 As far as we know no such predictor exists today.
-In the next section we attempt to establish the potential of such a predictor using two existing geometric history length predictors that are accessed with selected history, with holes, using oracle affectors and affectees correlations.
+In the next section we attempt to establish the potential of such a predictor using two existing geometric history length predictors that are accessed with selected history, with holes, using affectors and affectees correlations.
+In the remaining paper we only present data for the benchmarks that exhibited at least 0.25 misses per one thousand instructions.
+The other benchmarks displayed minimal sensitivity to the predictor used and for the sake of graph clarity are omitted.